Wesxdz/kahlo-yawn/_posts/birth.md

 We train a graph neural network model generating development of a human body from genetics data, with simulated physically accurate realtime physics/graphics, enabling social natural language interaction and continual learning.
 Notably, we want to teach your fantasy child simulation how to use a Linux desktop interface like [KDE neon](https://neon.kde.org/) autonomously for collaboration to create a more playful and humane civilization on Earth.

+Our tenative starter learning curriculum is integrated civilization engineering activism including subskills like game engine programming and open source hardware prototyping.
+For example, your child will learn how to build robots that build housing from nature in a fantasy world RPG with monsters that they program themselves.
+We will stream integrations of open learning material from MIT, Stanford, Berkeley, CMU as they are pragmatic for your fantasy child simulation's open-ended development process.

 ## Who has the passwords?

 Operations are by coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.